 Computational Fluid Dynamics

-Detailed Flow Analysis of a Butterfly Valve and Piping
+Detailed Flow Analysis of a Butterfly Valve and in-line piping components

 - Optimizing design to improve performance,

 - Determining the cause of performance issues or failures,

 - Feasibility study of new configurations, e.g. closely spaced filters or pumps,

 - Fluid structure interaction analysis to solve the interaction of some movable or deformable structure with an internal or surrounding fluid flow.

 If you are interested in any of these options or have if you have any questions about extending the possibilities, please contact us.

 Dynaflow Research Group has years of experience in applying advanced CFD techniques.
 Many of our engineers have obtained an MSc or PhD using CFD and have obtained experience in using a variety of tools like OpenFOAM, HELYX, ANSYS Fluent and ANSYS CFX on a wide variety of projects.
 DRG is a respected partner to work with and to help you gaining a better understanding of the flow inside any equipment.
 So, if you are dealing with a complex flow problem or require a CFD analysis to validate your design, feel free to contact us.